 Health care expenses in retirement can vary greatly, which is why developing a specific-to-you approach for these costs can be a key part of effective retirement planning.
 Knowing your expected health care costs and coverage options could give you a better chance of meeting those obligations throughout your retirement — so you can stay focused on the excitement of what comes next.

 Here are some strategies to consider when planning for health care expenses in retirement.

 Estimate your costs.

 Numbers vary widely.
 One study found that individuals at age 70, on average, can expect to spend more than $122,000 on health care through the end of their lives, with some expecting to spend more than three times that amount.1 But the right number to use as an estimate if you are healthy and active might be counterintuitive.
 For example, your health care costs in retirement can be greater if you’re healthier because you may need medical care over a longer lifespan.
-To help you develop an estimate, there are simple health care cost calculators, such as this one from AARP.

 Determine your expected health care benefits.